rschwebel/aetherscale/README.md

 aetherscale
 ```

-For example, to list all running VMs tun the following client command:
+For example, to list all running VMs run the following client command:

 ```bash
 aetherscale-cli list-vms